 C++ Vector data

-This function returns a pointer to an array internally used by a vector to store its elements.
+This function provides a reference to an array that is internally utilized by a vector to store its elements.

 Syntax

 Consider a vector 'v' and pointer 'p'.
-Syntax would be:
+The syntax for this declaration is as follows:

 data_type *p=v.data();